 Findings: This paper presents a simple method for analytically calculation of the position loop gain Kv.
-A combined digital-analog model of the 6-th order of the position loop is presented.
-In order to ease the calculation, the 6-th order system is simplified with a second order model.
+A combined digital-analog model of the 4-th order of the position loop is presented.
+In order to ease the calculation, the 4-th order system is simplified with a second order model.
 With this approach it is very easy to calculate the Kv factor for necessary position loop damping.
-The difference of the replacement of the 6-th order system with second order system is presented with the simulation program MATLAB.
-Analytically calculated Kv factor is function of the nominal angular frequency $\omega$ e and damping De of the feed drive electrical parts (motor and regulator), nominal angular frequency $\omega$ m and damping Dm of the mechanical transmission elements, as well as sampling period T. Research limitations/implications: The influence of nonlinearities was taken with the correction factor.
+The difference of the replacement of the 4-th order system with second order system is presented with the simulation program MATLAB.
+Analytically calculated Kv factor is function of the nominal angular frequency ω and damping D of the linear motor servo drive electrical parts (motor and regulator), as well as sampling period T.

+Research limitations/implications: The influence of nonlinearities was taken with the correction factor.

-Originality/value: Our investigations have proven that experimentally tuned Kv factor differs from analytically calculated Kv factor only 10%, which is completely acceptable.
+Originality/value: Our investigations have proven that experimentally tuned Kv factor differs from analytically calculated Kv factor less than 10%, which is completely acceptable.

-Keywords: Numerical techniques; CNC machine tool; Feed drive; Position loop gain
+Keywords: Numerical techniques; CNC machine tool; Linear motor servo drive; Position loop gain